 In addition to its headquarters in San Francisco, Veris has offices in New York, Niwot, Colorado, and Portsmouth, New Hampshire.

 Veris Wealth Partners Background

 High-net-worth individuals make up the largest portion of the client base at Veris Wealth Partners, followed closely by non-high-net-worth individuals.
-The firm also works with roughly 30 charitable organizations, plus one pooled investment vehicle - a hedge fund called the Veris Global Sustainability Fund.
+The firm also works with charitable organizations, pension and profit-sharing plans, family offices, trusts, plus a hedge fund called the Veris Global Sustainability Fund.

 To become a client at Veris Wealth Partners, the firm generally requires a minimum account size of $2 million.
-The firm does, however, waive this minimum at its discretion, which explains why the firm counts many non-high-net-worth individuals as clients.
+The firm does, however, waive this minimum at its discretion, which explains why the firm counts dozens of non-high-net-worth individuals as clients.